-Users connected to a mirror server obtain their data from a cache file on the mirror server that is configured to fetch data from the master server thanks to a journaling system.
+Users connected to a mirror server obtain their data from a cache file on the mirror server that is configured to fetch data from the main server thanks to a journaling system.
+This results is high data reading performance for those users.
 The TCP connection is always bi-directional.
 The connection is constantly open and information flows in both directions.
-All write commands from clients connected to a mirror server are forwarded directly to the main server, which in turn sends change events to all mirror servers.
-The syncing of the mirror cache file(s) is done through the TCP connection as well.
+All write commands from clients connected to a mirror server are forwarded directly to the main server so there is no risk of conflicting data updates.
+The main server then handles the changes one at a time and sends change events to all mirror servers.
+The syncing of mirror cache file(s) is done through the TCP connection as well.

-From a user perspective, connecting to a mirror server is just like connecting to the master server; users can work simultaneously on the same data and see changes to data in real time.
+From a user perspective, connecting to a mirror server is just like connecting to the main server; users can work simultaneously on the same data and see changes to data in real time.

 The below illustration shows an example of vertical scaling using the mirror server solution.
 Three mirror servers, each located in different geographical locations, are set up and all clients log in to a mirror server instead of logging in to the main server.